 Schizophrenia is a serious mental disorder with a profound impact on patients, their caregivers and society.
 It is associated with abnormalities of multiple neurotransmitter systems, including dopamine brain chemical, serotonin, GABA, and glutamate.
 Some mental health experts have called for the term schizophrenia to be dropped, saying it has no scientific validity, is imprecise and stigmatizing.
 "It is a harmful concept," says Professor Marius Romme, a visiting professor of social psychiatry at the University of Central England in Birmingham.
 He adds that symptoms such as delusions, hearing voices and hallucinations are not the results of the illness but may be reactions to traumatic and troubling events in life.
 Richard Bentall, a professor of clinical psychology at the University of Manchester, said the concept of schizophrenia is scientifically meaningless.
 "It groups together a whole range of different problems under one label -- the assumption is that all of these people with all of these different problems have the same brain disease."
-Paul Hammersley of the University of Manchester who recently helped launch The Campaign for the Abolition of the Schizophrenia Label (CASL), said there is no agreement on the cause of the illness or its treatment.
+Paul Hammersley of the University of Manchester who helped launch The Campaign for the Abolition of the Schizophrenia Label (CASL), said there is little agreement on the cause of the illness or its treatment.
 One expert has called for replacing the term schizophrenia with the label dopamine dysregulation disorder, which may more accurately reflect what is happening in the brain of someone who is psychotic.

 Natural Supplements for schizophrenia

 There are some early studies regarding the natural treatment or prevention schizophrenia but I am not aware of a natural cure or effective natural treatment:

 Long-chain omega-3 PUFAs reduce the risk of progression to psychotic disorder and may offer a safe and efficacious strategy for indicated prevention in young people with subthreshold psychotic states.
 Arch Gen Psychiatry.
 2010.
 Long-chain omega-3 fatty acids for indicated prevention of psychotic disorders: a randomized, placebo-controlled trial.
 Department of Child and Adolescent Psychiatry, Medical University of Vienna, Vienna, Austria.